 Picture credits: X

 Los Angeles, CA: Multiple wildfires, including the Eaton Fire and Pacific Palisades Fire, are devastating Southern California.
-Over 180,000 residents have been evacuated, and thousands of structures have been destroyed.
-As of January 10, ten fatalities have been reported, with more feared.
+More than 200,000 residents have been evacuated, and thousands of structures have been destroyed.
+As of January 31, 2025, the wildfires have killed at least 29 people.
+The wildfires burned over 57,000 acres (23,000 ha) of land in total.

 Aerial Firefighting Efforts Intensify as Multiple Aircraft Deployed to Combat Pacific Palisades Blaze